bdeckard92/dupUT/01-Class-Content/09-NodeJS/02-Challenge/README.md

 ```
 AS A developer
 I WANT a README generator
-SO THAT can quickly create a professional README for a new project
+SO THAT I can quickly create a professional README for a new project
 ```

 ## Acceptance Criteria